2023 Short Course Programming Information

-The 2021 CPM Short Course and MCPR Trade Show will be held EXCLUSIVELY at the Minneapolis Hilton hotel.
-All programming, the trade show, and rooms will be at the Minneapolis Hilton for 2021.
+The 2023 CPM Short Course and MCPR Trade Show will be held at the Minneapolis Hilton hotel.
+All programming, the trade show, and rooms will be at the Minneapolis Hilton for 2023.

 Registration Types and Pricing: NOT FOR EXHIBITORS!